convox/docs/docs/gen1/docker-compose-file.md

 ---
 title: "Docker Compose File"
+description: "Gen 1 (End of Life): Reference for the docker-compose.yml configuration format used by Gen 1 Convox applications."
 ---

+# Docker Compose File

+> **This page documents Generation 1, which has reached End of Life.** Gen 1 apps use `docker-compose.yml`.
+For current documentation, see [Convox.yml](/application/convox-yml).

 [Docker Compose](https://docs.docker.com/compose/overview/) makes it easier to configure and run applications made up of multiple containers.
 For the uninitiated, imagine being able to define three containers -one running a web app, another running postgres, and a third running redis- all in one YAML file and then running those three connected containers with a single command.
 That file is `docker-compose.yml`, and when using Convox locally, the command is `convox start`.